mattermost/docs/source/boards/work-with-cards.rst

 When you create a card, you automatically follow it.
 You can @mention someone on a card to add them as a follower.
 This can be a card you've created or someone else's card.
 Lastly, you can also follow cards manually using the **Follow** option on the top-right corner of a card.
 To unfollow a card, select **Following**.

-When updates are made to a card you're following, you'll receive a Direct Message from the boards bot with a summary of the change (e.g. Bob changed status from **In progress** to **Done**) and a link to the card for more detailed information.
+When updates are made to a card you're following, you'll receive a direct message from the boards bot with a summary of the change (e.g. Bob changed status from **In progress** to **Done**) and a link to the card for more detailed information.

 .. note::